anas-cherni/CTF-writeups/Securinets Freindly CTF 2k22/README.md

 |     Tunisia | 29 |

-Eventhough the tasks are basic, all my web challs were well guided with source code available.
+<b>Eventhough the tasks are basic, all my web challs were well guided with source code available.</b>